-Lock the deck lift pedal in the 5" (12,7cm) position.
-Remove the height adjustment pin (A, Figure 55) and lower the mower deck.
+1. Fully depress the deck lift pedal (A, Figure 54) to lock the cut height in the 5" (12,7 cm) position.
+Remove the height adjustment pin (B) and lower the mower deck.

-- 2. To ensure that the deck is in the lowest position, push the pedal by hand towards the rear of the unit and install the height adjustment pin in the 3" (7.6 cm) position to hold in place. - 3.
+- To ensure that the deck is in the lowest position, push the pedal by hand towards the rear of the unit and install the height adjustment pin in the 3" (7.6 cm) position to hold in place. - 3.
 Block up the mower deck until all hanger chains are slack. - 4.
-To adjust the inner lift rod (A, Figure 56): Loosen the jam nut (B) on the front ball joint (C) then remove the 1/2" hardware (D) fastening the ball joint to the lift pivot arm.
+To adjust the inner lift rod (A, Figure 55): Loosen the jam nut (B) on the front ball joint (C) then remove the 1/2" hardware (D) fastening the ball joint to the lift pivot arm.
 Turn the ball joint clockwise to shorten the distance between the rod pivots or counter-clockwise to lengthen the distance between the rod pivots.
 Reinstall the ball joint on the lift pivot arm and secure with the 1/2" hardware previously removed.
 Tighten the jam nut against the lift rod.

-To adjust the outer lift rod (E): Loosen the jam nut (F) on the front ball joint (G) then remove the 1/2" hardware (H) fastening the ball joint to the lift pivot arm.
+5. To adjust the outer lift rod (E): Loosen the jam nut (F) on the front ball joint (G) then remove the 1/2" hardware (H) fastening the ball joint to the lift pivot arm.
 Turn the ball joint clockwise to shorten the distance between the rod pivots or counter-clockwise to lengthen the distance between the rod pivots.
 Reinstall the ball joint on the lift pivot arm and secure with the 1/2" hardware previously removed.
 Tighten the jam nut against the lift rod.

-- 6. Remove blocks from under the mower deck. - 7.
-Remove the cutting height adjustment pin from in front of the deck lift pedal arm.
+- 6. Remove blocks from under the mower deck. - Remove the cutting height adjustment pin from in front of the deck lift pedal arm.
 Lift mower deck and reinstall adjustment pin in desired mowing height.